Learning with Errors over Group Rings Constructed by Semi-direct Product: Introduction

 \subsubsection{Avoiding the potential attack}

 For ``hard" problems such as \SVP and \SIVP in certain ideal lattices, several potential attacks have been discovered.
 Various quantum polynomial-time algorithms have been developed to solve these problems in specific principal ideal lattices as mentioned in \cite{biasse2016efficient,cramer2016recovering,pan2021ideal}.
+Some studies generalized the SVP algorithms to non-principal ideal lattices such as mentioned in \cite{cramer2017short}.
 However, it is important to note that the Ring-\LWE problem present in \cite{lyubashevsky2010ideal} is not under direct threat from the attacks above, as the corresponding lattice problem serves as a lower bound of the security.
 Regarding the \LWE problem over group rings studied in this paper, it may not be affected by these algorithms for some reasons.
 On the one hand, the ideals of the group rings may not be principal.
 On the other hand, these attacks are basically designed for rings with commutative operation.
 Therefore, the attack can not be directly applied to the scenarios discussed in this paper, where the multiplication operation is not commutative.